-Supplies for making chocolate-covered strawberry hearts:
+Supplies for making chocolate-covered strawberry hearts with kids:

 - Chocolate candy melts

-- Wilton Chocolate & Candy Melt Melting Pot
+- Wilton Chocolate & Candy Melt Melting Pot (optional, or you can melt on the stove in a double-boiler)

 Next, cut strawberries – older kids can do this step but I found that I had to do it for a five-year-old.
 We made our strawberry hearts by cutting strawberries in half and then half again, then taking off a smidge of one and secure with a toothpick on an angle like this…